petercorke/robotics-toolbox-python/docs/source/intro.rst

 Introduction
 ============

+*This is a modified version of a paper submitted to ICRA2020*

-The Robotics Toolbox for MATLAB® (RTB-M) was created around 1991 to support the first author’s PhD research and was first published in 1995-6 [Corke95]_ [Corke96]_.
+The Robotics Toolbox for MATLAB® (RTB-M) was created around 1991 to support Peter Corke’s PhD research and was first published in 1995-6 [Corke95]_ [Corke96]_.
 It has evolved over 25 years to track changes and improvements to the MATLAB language and ecosystem, such as the addition of structures, objects, lists (cell arrays) and strings, myriad of other improvements to the language,